Pickra/Political-Troll/README.md

 # Politi-Troll

-Politician's voting records should be easy find.
+Politician's voting records should be easy to find.
 Well, I'm working on it.

 This app allows you to easily see your state Senators + Representatives, pick one and see their voting record.